mailmojo/mailmojo-php-sdk/docs/Api/AccountApi.md

 Retrieve account details.

 This endpoint can be used to get details about your own account, or a subuser associated with you as a partner.
-If the username of your current authenticated user is unknown, you may use the special username \"me\" to retrieve details about the authenticated user account.
+If the username of your current authenticated user is unknown, you may use the special username 'me' to retrieve details about the authenticated user account.

 ### Example
 ```php